Where to See Australian Native Animals in the Wild?

 16. Inland Taipans

-On our 10-day trip in Australia we ended up seeing quite a few of the Queensland native animals in the wild.
-Maybe we were lucky – but we actually managed to see many of the Australian native animals we had on our Queensland bucket list – maybe with the exception of crocodiles (which we were not either so sure we really wanted to encounter…)
+In Australia, we saw quite a few Queensland native animals in the wild.
+Maybe we were lucky – but we managed to see many of the Australian native animals we had on our Queensland bucket list – maybe except crocodiles (which we were not either so sure we really wanted to encounter…).

 Koalas are arboreal marsupials.
-One of the sublime places to see koalas in the wild is on Magnetic Island just off Townsville.
+One of the sublime places to see koalas in the wild is on Magnetic Island, just off Townsville.
 A popular hike on the island is the Forts Walk through the lush eucalyptus forest.
-Here you are very likely to spot a few koalas lazily resting or sleeping in the tree tops as they do most of the day, or calmly sitting on the branches munching on eucalyptus leaves.
+Here, you can spot a few koalas lazily resting or sleeping in the tree tops as they do most of the day or calmly sitting on the branches munching on eucalyptus leaves.

-Notice that the Queensland koalas differ a bit from the Victorian koalas since they have thinner fur and also are different in size.
-The koalas may look a bit like teddy bears – and are absolutely adorable in real life too!
+Notice that the Queensland koalas differ slightly from the Victorian koalas since they have thinner fur and are different in size.
+The koalas may look a bit like teddy bears – and are adorable in real life, too!

-Other locations to spot them further to the south in Queensland are Noosa National Park on the Sunshine Coast and around Brisbane in for example Brisbane Koala Bushlands or in Logan City.
+Other locations to spot them further to the south in Queensland are Noosa National Park on the Sunshine Coast and around Brisbane, for example, in Brisbane Koala Bushlands or Logan City.

 Flying foxes are nomadic mammals.
-These particular animals can be found in several places in Queensland.
+These animals exist in several places in Queensland.
 It is a protected species since they play a role in the ecosystem.
-However, they are not always so popular since they, due to their large numbers, are considered a real nuisance in towns – for instance in Townsville.
-Here you will find numerous camps of flying foxes of the three kinds: spectacled flying fox, black flying fox and little red flying fox.
+However, they are not always so popular since they are considered a real nuisance in towns.
+That is the case, for instance, in Townsville.
+Here you will find numerous camps of flying foxes of three kinds: spectacled flying fox, black flying fox and little red flying fox.
 They gather in the trees and wake up at dusk.
-We were surprised to be overflown in the darkness by a group of them when we got back to Townsville from Magnetic Island.
+When returning to Townsville from Magnetic Island, we were surprised to be overflown in the darkness by a group of them.

 10-day Queensland itinerary